-If you love architecture, food, culture, and history, these are some of the most historical cities in America to visit.
+If you love architecture, food, culture, and history, these are some of the most historic cities in America to visit.

-10 Fantastic Historical Cities to Visit in The US
+10 Fantastic Historic Cities to Visit in The US

 The nickname, The Ancient City, says it all.
-Brimming with history, St. Augustine is one of the most historic cities in the US.
+Brimming with history, St. Augustine is one of the most historic cities in America.
 Founded in 1565 by Spanish explorers, St. Augustine is the oldest city in the nation.

 Since the great American story began here in the City of Brotherly Love, any tour of America would remain incomplete without visiting Philly.
-It may not be the oldest, but it is arguably the most historic city in the United States.
+It may not be the oldest, but it is arguably the most historic city in America.

 All the major attractions in Philly are awe-inspiring.
 Imagine standing in Independence Hall where the Declaration of Independence was signed or looking at the Liberty Bell that rang in 1776 to announce the first reading of the Declaration.
 Both are part of the Independence National Park and are also recognized as a UNESCO World Heritage Site.
 Take a walk on the “America’s most historic square mile,” which is comprised of over 20 pre-Revolutionary War buildings, to see the city in a new light.